 Language courses offered by embassies in Delhi and India

-Foreign Language courses in embassy affiliated language institutes are widely recognized as one of the most prominent centers to learn foreign languages in India.
+Foreign Language courses in embassy affiliated language institutes are widely recognized as the most prominent centers to learn foreign languages in India.

 Most of these cultural centers have a presence worldwide.

 Delhi is home to all Embassies’ cultural centers.

 The Foreign language course through embassy affiliated culture center or learning institutes offer various types of programs.